solidusio/solidus_starter_frontend/README.md

 You can choose to exclude the RSpec test suite by running `solidus_starter_frontend --skip-specs`.

-In addition, please note that the command will add Solidus Auth Devise frontend components to your app.
-At the moment, you will need to manually remove the gem and its frontend components if you don't need them.
+You can also choose to skip installing the Solidus Auth Devise frontend components to your app by running `solidus_starter_frontend --skip-authentication`.

 Finally, please note that you won't be able to auto-update the storefront code with the next versions released since this project's gem will not be present in